zebra-chain: The Data Model

 parameters/ defines Network (Mainnet, Testnet variants), the

-NetworkUpgrade enum (Genesis, BeforeOverwinter, Overwinter,
+NetworkUpgrade enum (Genesis, BeforeOverwinter, Overwinter, Sapling,

-Sapling, Blossom, Heartwood, Canopy, Nu5, Nu6, Nu6_1,
+Blossom, Heartwood, Canopy, Nu5, Nu6, Nu6_1, Nu7, plus a gated

-Nu7, plus a gated ZFuture), activation height tables for mainnet
+ZFuture), activation height tables for mainnet and testnet, consensus branch

-data, and the Testnet configuration parameters used by Regtest.
+parameters used by Regtest.

-network_upgrade.rs is the source of truth for the chain of network
+network_upgrade.rs is the source of truth for the chain of network upgrades.

-The testnet.rs submodule lets you build a custom testnet
+The testnet.rs submodule lets you build a custom testnet configuration (used

-configuration (used for Regtest and private testnets), so it is the
+for Regtest and private testnets), so it is the right place to learn what

-right place to learn what parameters are actually tunable per
+parameters are actually tunable per network.

 Block

-block/ defines Block, Header, Hash, Height, the Merkle root
+block/ defines Block, Header, Hash, Height, the Merkle root helper,

-Commitment type encodes which block header commitment scheme is in
+which block header commitment scheme is in use for a given height (pre-Sapling

-then chain history root, then a hash of treestate-and-history per
+has none, then Sapling tree root, then chain history root, then a hash of

-NU5).
+treestate-and-history per NU5).

-The serialize.rs here is critical: it defines the block header on-
+The serialize.rs here is critical: it defines the block header on- disk and

-disk and on-wire layout, including the 1344-byte Equihash solution.
+on-wire layout, including the 1344-byte Equihash solution.

 Transaction

-transaction/ defines the union type Transaction with variants for
+transaction/ defines the union type Transaction with variants for versions

-versions 1, 2 (Sprout), 3 (Overwinter), 4 (Sapling), and 5 (NU5+).
+1, 2 (Sprout), 3 (Overwinter), 4 (Sapling), and 5 (NU5+). v6/NU7 lives behind

-mix of transparent inputs/outputs, Sprout JoinSplits, Sapling Spends
+inputs/outputs, Sprout JoinSplits, Sapling Spends and Outputs, and Orchard

 Read in this order: